 The Behavioral Health Administration (BHA), as part of the Maryland Department of Health (MDH), has oversight responsibility for publicly-funded inpatient and outpatient (community) behavioral health services, which includes a comprehensive array of services and supports to help individuals with substance-related disorders, mental health disorders, co-occurring disorders, and problem-gambling disorders recover.
 Additionally, BHA is the entity responsible for regulating and licensing all behavioral health programs in Maryland’s Public Behavioral Health System and has oversight responsibility to ensure provider compliance with COMAR 10.63 and state policy.

-The BHA will, through publicly-funded services and supports, promote recovery, resiliency, health and wellness for individuals who have or are at risk of emotional, substance related, addictive and/or psychiatric disorders to improve their ability to function effectively in their communities.
+Through publicly-funded, culturally competent, quality-driven services and supports, BHA will promote equity, resiliency, recovery, health and wellness for individuals who have or are at risk of behavioral health disorders (including emotional, substance related, gambling and/or mental health disorders) to improve their ability to function effectively in their communities.

 Increasing access to care by expanding: